haraldng/omnipaxos-website/content/en/blog/partial-connectivity/index.md

 ![Chained scenario](images/chained.png)

-In the chained scenario, C thinks that leader B has failed, and will try taking over leadership with a higher term number.
+In the chained scenario, we initially have three fully-connected servers where B is the leader.
+But then B and C disconnect, which makes C think that B has failed, and try take over leadership with a higher term number.
 Server A will adopt C’s higher term number and subsequently reject proposals from B. When A rejects B, it will include the current term number, and B will therefore get to know that it has been overtaken.
 After a while, B will timeout hearing from C and the described scenario will reoccur in the reversed direction; B will call for a new election with an even higher term number and regain leadership.
-This results in a livelock where the leader repeatedly changes due to servers having inconsistent views on who is alive and triggering new terms as soon as the leader is suspected to have failed.
+This results in a livelock where the leader repeatedly changes.
+Servers have inconsistent views on who is alive and trigger new terms as soon as the leader is suspected to have failed.

-**Key insight:** Gossiping the identity of the current leader can cause liveness issues.
+**Key insight:** Gossiping the identity of the current leader can cause liveness issues if servers have inconsistent views on who is alive.

 ## How OmniPaxos Addresses These Scenarios

 OmniPaxos is the only SMR protocol that addresses all these scenarios.
-Unlike other protocols, Omni-Paxos completely separates the logic and state for leader election (liveness) from consensus (safety).
-Furthermore, OmniPaxos incorporates the novel concept of quorum-connectivity into the leader election process, which helps to address the three key insights gained from the three partial connectivity scenarios.
+OmniPaxos incorporates the novel concept of quorum-connectivity into the leader election process, which helps to address the three key insights gained from the different scenarios.
+Furthermore, Omni-Paxos also completely separates the logic and state for leader election (liveness) from consensus (safety).
+In this way, it lowers the minimal requirements for the protocol to provide liveness which addresses the partial connectivity issues.

 ![table](images/table.png)

-Ballot Leader Election (BLE) is the leader election protocol in OmniPaxos and provides resilience against partial connectivity by guaranteeing the election of a leader that can make progress, as long as such a candidate exists.
+Ballot Leader Election (BLE) is the leader election protocol in OmniPaxos and it provides resilience against partial connectivity by guaranteeing the election of a leader that can make progress, as long as such a candidate exists.
 In BLE, all servers periodically exchange heartbeats with one another.
-A server’s heartbeat consists of its ballot number and, importantly, a flag indicating its quorum-connected status.
-A server will then elect a leader that has the highest ballot but is also quorum-connected.
+The heartbeats allow servers to know which of their peers are alive, but more importantly, if they are **quorum-connected (QC)**.
+Each server include their ballot number and a flag indicating their QC status in the heartbeats.
+This allows servers to detect when the leader fails or loses its quorum-connectivity.
+Furthermore, it allows only capable servers (i.e., QC servers) to attempt an election and possibly be elected.

 ### OmniPaxos in the Quorum-Loss Scenario